-- Proposal Title: A title for the proposal. - Proposal Cycle: The current proposal cycle set automatically upon first submission. - Abstract: A short abstract for the proposal.
-Limit of 1200 characters. - Proposal Type: The type of the proposal.
-Currently only Standard (<100 hours) and Target of Opportunity are available. - Scientific Category: A set of radio buttons for selecting the proposal's science category:

-- Cosmology and the High Redshift Universe - Galaxies and Galactic Nuclei - ISM, star formation and astrochemistry - Circumstellar disks, exoplanets and the solar system - Stellar Evolution and the Sun - Keywords: Assign a maximum of two keywords to the project.
-The second keyword is added by holding down the Shift or Ctrl key in the way that you're probably used to. - Student Project: Check the box if the proposal concerns a PhD or other major student project. - Continuation: Not yet used. - Related Proposals: Proposals to ALMA from this Cycle that are related to the current project.
-Project code, title and PI name should be given. - Previous Proposals: Details of any related ALMA proposals from previous Cycles.
-Project code, title and PI name should be given.
+- Target of Opportunity (Letter Code = T): These projects will need to be triggered during the observing period.
+It is not necessary to enter the source coordinates as these may not be known at proposal submission time. - VLBI (Letter Code = V): Selecting this will significantly change the information that must be entered into the Science Goal.
+A proposal must also be submitted to the other telescopes that will form the VLBI array. - Scientific Category: A set of radio buttons for selecting the proposal's science category: - Cosmology and the High Redshift Universe - Galaxies and Galactic Nuclei - ISM, star formation and astrochemistry - Circumstellar disks, exoplanets and the solar system - Stellar Evolution and the Sun. - Keywords: Assign a maximum of two keywords to the project.
+The second keyword is added by holding down the Shift or Ctrl key in the way that you're probably used to. - Student Project: Check the box if the data will form part of a PhD or other major student project. - Resubmission: If the proposal is a resubmission from a prevoius cycle, the project code of the previous submission should be entered here. - Related Proposals: Proposals to ALMA from this Cycle that are related to the current project.
+Project code, title and PI name should be given with each separated by a comma e.g. "2015.1.54321.S, Other Proposal Title, Proposer Name" (without the quotes). - Previous Proposals: Details of any related ALMA proposals, graded A, B or C in previous Cycles.
+Project code, title, PI name and publication status should be given.
+A comma-separated format is again required e.g. "2013.1.54321.S, Previous Proposal Title, Proposer Name, Published" (without the quotes).